bitburner-official/bitburner-src/tools/README.md

 Useful to analyze a player's save game for anomalies.

 It decodes the save and prettifies the output.
-Canno be used to modify a save game directly since it drops some properties.
+Cannot be used to modify a save game directly since it drops some properties.

 **Usage**